leshacsharp/AdOut.Planning/README.md

 # AdOut.Planning
-Microservice that contains logic of planning advertisings
+The microservice of planning advertisings and schedules